 Among the rich, dodging taxes has become second nature, said Jamal Mecklai, CEO of Mecklai Financial, a Mumbai-based financial consulting firm.
 About 158,000 Indians are thought to be dollar millionaires, according to a 2012 Credit Suisse estimate, though some analysts believe the number is far higher.

 "It's just taken as the reality" that most wealthy Indians are cheating, he said, adding that he pays everything he owes.
 India's top tax rate is currently 30 percent.

-It's not just the rich evading their taxes.
-Less than 3 percent of Indians file income tax returns at all, and officials say only about 1.5 million taxpayers say they earn more than 1,000,000 rupees per year - about $18,000.
+But it's not just the rich evading their taxes.
+Less than 3 percent of Indians file income tax returns at all, and officials say only about 1.5 million taxpayers say they earn more than 1,000,000 rupees per year, or about $18,000.

 Most of those not paying have legitimate reasons.
 Well over half the population earns so little they don't have to pay income taxes.
 Despite its ever-growing population of nouveau riche, more than 400 million Indians still live below the poverty line.